 BTE 4501 Managing Classroom Technologies (3) Students will work with current electronic media management tools that enhance classroom instruction in career education.
 Emphasizes resources to manage a multimedia-rich educational environment.
-Prerequisites: BTE 1210 essentials of Managing Information with C grade or higher or consent of the Instructor.
+Prerequisite: BTE 1210 essentials of Managing Information with C grade or higher or consent of the instructor.

 BTE 4510 Desktop Publishing for Business (3) This course includes business publishing concepts that utilize basic to intermediate design principles for creating comprehensive document layouts with polished professional-looking images.
-Prerequisites: BTE 3536 or consent of the Instructor.
+Prerequisite: BTE 3536 or consent of the instructor.

-BTE 4550 Web Communications for Business (3) Includes effective business web design concepts, application tools, and production fundamentals such as working with text and graphics, links and tables, animation and special effects.
-Prerequisites: BTE 3536 or consent of Instructor.
+BTE 4550 Publishing Applications for Business (3) Business publishing using application tools and production fundamentals for print or web-ready documents and pages.
+Explores effective web communication techniques and principles of e-business.
+May be taken for graduate credit.
+Prerequisite: BTE 3536 or consent of instructor.
 BTE 4560 Presentations and Information Management (3) Focuses on solving business problems using technology tools available for information management.
 Uses case study design to create solutions for business and business education.
-Prerequisites: BTE 4510 and BTE 4550, or consent of Instructor.
+Prerequisites: BTE 4510 and BTE 4550, or consent of instructor.